aerospike/aerospike-client-python/doc/predicates.rst

         client.index_map_values_create('test', 'demo', 'fav_movies', aerospike.INDEX_NUMERIC, 'demo_fav_movies_views_idx')

         query = self.client.query('test', 'demo')
-        query.where(p.contains('fav_movies', aerospike.INDEX_TYPE_MAPKEYS, aerospike.INDEX_STRING, '12 Monkeys'))
+        query.where(p.contains('fav_movies', aerospike.INDEX_TYPE_MAPKEYS, '12 Monkeys'))

-.. py:function:: range_contains(bin, index_type, index_datatype, min, max))
+.. py:function:: range_contains(bin, index_type, min, max))

     Represent the predicate *bin* **CONTAINS** values **BETWEEN** *min* **AND** \
     *max* for a bin with a complex (list or map) type.

     :param str bin: the bin name.
     :param index_type: Possible ``aerospike.INDEX_TYPE_*`` values are detailed in :ref:`aerospike_misc_constants`.
-    :param index_datatype: Possible values are ``aerospike.INDEX_STRING`` and ``aerospike.INDEX_NUMERIC``.
-    :param min: the minimum value to be used for matching with the range_contains operator.
+    :param int min: the minimum value to be used for matching with the range_contains operator.
-    :type min: str or int
-    :param max: the maximum value to be used for matching with the range_contains operator.
+    :param int max: the maximum value to be used for matching with the range_contains operator.
-    :type max: str or int
     :return: :class:`tuple` to be used in :meth:`aerospike.Query.where`.

     .. code-block:: python